ForgePanelProject/ForgePanel/README.md

 Roadmap:

-Beta Release 0.1 (Will only contain Basic functions.
+Alpha Release A.1 (Will only contain Basic functions.
 Supported on launch are Forge and Vanilla)

-Neoforge Update 0.2 (Adding Neoforge to ForgePanel)
+Neoforge Update A.2 (Adding Neoforge to ForgePanel)

-Tunnel Update 0.3 (Will add zrok and maybe ngrok support inside of the program)
+Tunnel Update A.3 (Will add zrok and maybe ngrok support inside of the program)

-Modrinth Update 0.4 (Adding support for .mrpack files, Modrith Integration)
+Modrinth Update B.1 (Adding support for .mrpack files, Modrith Integration)

 Modloader update(s) (Adding Fabric and Paper support.
 Maybe even more.)

+Full release 1.0

 +Feature updates

 +Minecraft version updates

-Full release 1.0